Residency Installation Project - Trending Threads

 Resident Artist at ABINGton art center's fiber studio

-Teresa is the Resident Artist for the new Fiber Studio at the Abington Art Center.
+Teresa was the 2016/2017 Resident Artist for the new Fiber Studio at the Abington Art Center.
 She teaches workshops and classes throughout the year.

-On Thursdays, from September 28 - October 19, from 1-3PM, you will find Teresa teaching a class titled 'French Knots and Beyond.'
-You will create a variety of imagery by drawing with embroidery thread and making french knots, satin and running stitches.
-Use fundamental design ideas and embroidery techniques to make your own organic shapes and images mounted on fabric.
+Teresa recently taught a class titled 'French Knots and Beyond.'
+People were taught to create a variety of imagery by drawing with embroidery thread and making french knots, satin and running stitches.
+Fundamental design ideas and embroidery techniques were used to make your own organic shapes and images mounted on fabric.